OpenTechSchool-Leipzig/heimspiel/README.md

 ## Contribution

 Everyone is invited to join working on the project and we try our best to keep it as beginner friendly as possible.
-So if you just finished your fist Vue tutorial, you got all it takes to get it :blush:
+So if you just finished your fist Vue tutorial, you got all it takes to get into it :blush:

 If you want to contribute to the project please check our existing issues first.
 And when you like to work on an issue let us know through a comment.
 If you want to dive in deeper or bring your own ideas to the project, please reach out to us in the #wirvsvirus channel on the OpenTechSchool Slack workspace.